playdougher/playdougher.github.io/src/20240719T110717--the-use-of-screenrc-file__screenrc.md

 ### Window Management

-Set below option to name windows, so we can search window easily in window list.
+Set the following option to name windows dynamically, making it easier to search for them easily in the window list.
 ```sh
 defdynamictitle on
 ```

-Using one region in Screen window is a waste of screen space, usually I create at least 3 regions, or even 6 regions, to switch between them fluently, including select previous or next region, I add shortcuts in conf file.
-So I can use `<C-q><C-u>` and `<C-q><C-i>` to navigate between regions.
-I also create shortcuts to move two times because it's efficient when it's 6 regions.
+Using only one region in a Screen window wastes space.
+Typically I create at least 3 regions, sometimes even 6.
+To switch between them fluently, I use `<C-q><C-u>` and `<C-q><C-i>` to select previous and next region.
+I also create shortcuts to move two region at a time which is efficient when working with 6 regions.
 ```sh
 bind ^u focus prev
 bindkey "^q^o" eval "focus next" "focus next"
 bindkey "^q^y" eval "focus prev" "focus prev"
 ```

-Use two different characters to trigger a commmand is quicker
+Using two different characters to trigger a command is quicker.
 ```sh
 bindkey "^q^j" other
 ```

-Regions are split with blank content, but usualy we will create a window in it, update shortcuts to replace default one.
+Regions are initially split with blank content, but we usually create a window in it.
+Use shortcuts to replace the default ones.
 ```sh
 bind "|" eval "split -v" "windowlist -b" "other" "focus" "other" "screen"
 bind "S" eval "split" "windowlist -b" "other" "focus" "other" "screen"
 ```

-Sometimes a region is too small, to maximise it temporarily, use shortcut below then `<C-M>` to recover.
+Sometimes a region is too small, to temporarily maximise it, use the shortcut below, then `<C-M>` to restore.
 ```sh
 bind "r" eval "resize _" "fit" "colon" "stuff 'resize -b ='"
 ```

-We can show window list of current window group by recently used order.
+You can display window list of current window group in the order of most recently used.
 ```sh
 bind "\"" select
 bind \' eval "windowlist -m"
 ```

-We can search windows by name.
-The first one is search windows in the same group, the other one is all groups.
+You can search windows by name.
+The first line searches within the current group, while the second searches across all groups.
 ```sh
 bind "/" eval "windowlist -g -m" "stuff j/"
 bind "?" eval "select root" "windowlist -g -m" "stuff /"
 ```

-We can use `<M-j>` and `<M-k>` to move quickly in window group list.
+You can use `<M-j>` and `<M-k>` to move quickly through the window group list.
 ```sh
 bindkey -m "^[j" eval "stuff jjj"
 bindkey -m "^[k" eval "stuff kkk"